hpyhacking/peatio/doc/install/development.md

     sudo apt-get update
     sudo apt-get install -y bitcoind

-##### Configure bitcoind
+#### Configure bitcoind

-Put following lines into your to your bitcoin configure file:

-    # Insert the following code in it, and replce with your username and password
+Insert the following lines into your bitcoin.conf, and replce with your username and password.

     server=1
     daemon=1
     rpcusername=INVENT_A_UNIQUE_USERNAME